Venlafaxine (By mouth)

 Effexor, Effexor XR, Effexor-XRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to venlafaxine.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- It is best to take this medicine at the same time each day (either in the morning or evening).
+- It is best to take the extended-release form at the same time each day (either in the morning or evening).

 - It is best to take this medicine with food or milk.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.
 Do not place the capsule in a liquid.